Epitranscriptomics and the emerging roles of

 Koh CWQ, Goh YT, Goh WSS*.
 Atlas of quantitative single-base-resolution N6-methyl-adenine methylomes (2019) Nature Communications.

-2) Identify and functionally characterize novel epitranscriptomic factors
+2) Identify and functionally characterize novel epitranscriptomic factors to determine WHAT RNA modifications do

 RNA is modified by catalytic Writers that often function in a complex with co-factors guides, which direct Writers to modify specific RNA sequences.
 Identification of these Writers and co-factors is required for generating the knockout (KO) cell lines that form the basis of necessary tools for studying the function of the associated RNA modification.
 In our recent work, we screened for candidate RNA methylation Writers and used m6ACE to demonstrate that Mettl4 is a novel N6-methyl-2’O-methyl-adenosine (m6Am) Writer.
-By generating Mettl4-KO cells, we demonstrated that Mettl4 absence causes loss of methylation on U2 snRNA, leading to a global change in pre-mRNA splicing patterns (Goh et al. 2020).
+By generating METTL4-KO cells, we demonstrated that Mettl4 absence causes loss of methylation on U2 snRNA, leading to a global change in pre-mRNA splicing patterns (Goh et al. 2020).
 Following up on this, we will explore other novel epitranscriptomic Writer/co-factor candidates and characterize the function of their associated RNA modification.

-We were also one of the first groups to identify Pcif1 as a novel writer for TSS-m6Am by using m6ACE to map differential RNA methylomes between wildtype and Pcif1-ko cells at the TSS (Koh et al. 2019).
+We were also one of the first groups to identify PCIF1 as a novel writer for TSS-m6Am by using m6ACE to map differential RNA methylomes between wildtype and PCIF1-KO cells at the TSS (Koh et al. 2019).

 Relevant publications: